mrisher/webxr-reference/webxr-device-api/xrdevicepose.md

 <dl>
   <dt>poseModelMatrix</dt>
-  <dd>Returns a matrix that defines the position and orientation of a viewer's head.</dd>
+  <dd>Returns a matrix that defines the position and orientation of a viewer's head or device.</dd>
 </dl>

 ## Methods